Date last revised: January 2021

 Teacher Stern LLP (we/us/our), are committed to respecting your privacy and protecting your personal data.
 We recognise that your personal data is your property and that you have loaned it to us for specific purposes.

 Unless otherwise required by law, the Information Commissioner’s Office (ICO) guidance or best practice, or in order to perform our contract with you, we will only process your personal data in the way we tell you or in the way you ask us to, and we will give it back to you at any time.

 1. This Policy

-1.1 This policy explains how we collect, use, share and otherwise process your Personal Data in connection with your relationship with us as a client, acting for a client, applying for a position with us, or being generally interested in our services and our publications in accordance with applicable data privacy laws and the General Data Protection Regulations (GDPR) which will become applicable as of 25 May 2018 (Data Protection Laws).
+1.1 This policy explains how we collect, use, share and otherwise process your Personal Data in connection with your relationship with us as a client, acting for a client, applying for a position with us, or being generally interested in our services and our publications in accordance with the Data Protection Act 2018, the UK General Data Protection Regulations (GDPR) and other applicable data privacy laws (Data Protection Laws).